Kidney Failure and the Dialysis Industry

 The presence of unfortunate longstanding demographic trends in the United States makes it nearly certain that the demand for dialysis treatment will continue to rise in the years and decades to come unless a medical breakthrough in the field of implantable artificial kidneys or xenotransplantation occurs.
 There are simply too many Americans with diabetes and pre-diabetes to alter the trajectory of ESRD anytime soon.
 It would take decades of lifestyle and cultural changes to bring the numbers down in a material way.

 Providing dialysis services to ESRD patients is a necessary service and an industry has developed for this purpose.
 Although one wishes that it was not the case, the industry benefits from the fact that the number of patients needing their services will increase for the foreseeable future.
 However, there are risks associated with operating in a business where the federal government is the dominant payor for services.

 The purpose of this article was to set the stage for a discussion of DaVita, one of the two major players in the dialysis industry in the United States.
-The article discussing DaVita will be published next week.
+Please click the following link to read the second article in the series:

 Rational Reflections is a reader supported publication.
 This article is free for all readers.
 To receive additional content and to gain full access to the archives, please consider signing up for a paid subscription.

 Copyright, Disclosures, and Privacy Information

 Nothing in this newsletter constitutes investment advice and all content is subject to the copyright and disclaimer policy of The Rational Walk LLC.